Vantiq/vantiq-extension-sources/jdbcSource/README.md

 *   **JDBCMain** -- The main function for the program.
 Connects to sources as specified in a configuration file.
-*   **JDBCCore** -- Coordinates the connections to the database, and sends the resulting data back to the VANTIQ IDE if necessary.
+*   **JDBCCore** -- Coordinates the connections to the database, and sends the resulting data back to VANTIQ Modelo if necessary.
 *   **JDBCHandleConfiguration** -- Sets up the JDBC connection based on the source's configuration document, and initializes the queryHandler and publishHandler.
-*   **JDBC** -- The class that directly interacts with the JDBC Driver, executing the query and publish requests as sent by the VANTIQ IDE and appropriately formatting the results.
+*   **JDBC** -- The class that directly interacts with the JDBC Driver, executing the query and publish requests as sent by the VANTIQ Modelo IDE and appropriately formatting the results.

 ## How to Run the Program